 The Nigerian cashless policy and the issues that undermine it.

-On October 26th, 2022 the Central Bank of Nigeria led by Governor Godwin Emefiele announced the redesign & replace some denominations of the country’s legal tender, the Naira.
-The new bank notes for N200, N500 and N1,000 were launched on November 21st, 2022 by President Muhammadu Buhari, the new notes were to be in circulation from December 15th.
+On October 26th, 2022 the Central Bank of Nigeria led by Governor Godwin Emefiele announced the redesign & replacement of some denominations of the country’s legal tender, the Naira.
+The new bank notes for N200, N500 and N1,000 were launched on November 21st, 2022 by President Muhammadu Buhari, and were to be in circulation from December 15th.
 This would not be the first time Nigerians would witness a Naira redesign so all fingers were crossed.

 A deadline extension, court cases and a few riots later, the Naira (both old new and old) has become and is still is as scarce as a tortoise’s tail, leading to ultra-long queues at ATMs, 10% - 50% charges by POS Merchants for cash withdrawals and other issues.